 MAET Foundation Course

-These finished studies will be mounted and finally presented to the MAET Examining Board and on successful completion students are ready to embark on the medical art syllabus.
+On successful completion of this course, students are ready to embark on the medical art syllabus.

 Medical Art Syllabus

 Practical work will consist of items demonstrating skills in draughtsmanship, accuracy of observation, knowledge of anatomy and use of appropriate media.

 Candidates are required to demonstrate ability to clarify structures, providing maximum subject information in artwork finished to a high standard of accuracy and presentation.